doughahn/unofficial-opf-guides/docs/index.md

-# A Curated Collection of OPF Guides
+# A Curated Collection of Guides, Focused on Organized play

 This collection of guides is sourced from various VOs in the community, because they need a good home.
 None of these guides are officially endorsed by Paizo or the OPF.
 The hope is that this can become a useful, open-source documentation hub can with many contributors.